 - Float Alighting Gear - Endorsement

-Both of our schools training facilities include air-‐conditioned training classrooms, private study areas, meal room and, in Airlie Beach, our new helicopter showroom.
+Our schools training facilities include an air-conditioned training classroom, private study areas, meal room, kitchen, bathroom, dining area and a helicopter showroom.
 We also have a selection of helicopter and instructional videos and DVDs for all our students to utilise at their leisure in our lounge recreational area.
 Other facilities include our helicopter display and engineering centre.

 Being the Authorised ROBINSON Helicopter Dealer for Australia we conduct training in both R22 and the R44 Raven helicopter at very competitive rates.